Rrantisi/Rrantisi/README.md

 I’m always open to learning and collaborating with others, so feel free to reach out if you’re interested in working together or just want to chat about tech!

-For a more interactive experience, feel free to explore <a href="https://rrantisi.github.io/portfolio-website/" target="_blank">my portfolio</a>

 📫 You can reach me at <a href="mailto:rantisireham19@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a> or connect with me on  <a href="https://www.linkedin.com/in/rehamrantisi/"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&amp;style=for-the-badge&amp;logo=linkedin&amp;logoColor=white" alt="Linkedin"></a>

 <h2 align="left">Skills</h2>
 <p>Here's a snapshot of the technologies I work with:</p>
+Note: For a more interactive experience, feel free to explore <a href="https://rrantisi.github.io/portfolio-website/" target="_blank">my portfolio</a>
 <h4>Tech Stack:</h4>
 <div align="left">
 <a href=""><img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="Html"></a>&nbsp;